klaudiusivan/ExcelIO/ReadMe.md

 ## Styles and Formatting

-SwiftXLSX supports basic cell styling and date formatting.
+ExcelIO supports basic cell styling and date formatting.

 **Example with Dates:**